 2. Frey

-Here, DTC brand (and Postscript customer) Frey turns a shipping delivery notification into a virtual high five, and uses the text message to connect shoppers with support should they need it.
+Here, DTC brand (and Postscript customer) Frey turns a shipping delivery notification into a virtual high five and uses the text message to connect shoppers with support should they need it.

 3. AmazinglyCat